 The Brazilian environment is incredibly rich in natural resources, not to mention the first-place winner of the world’s biodiversity.
 Many species living in the rainforest are thought to be undiscovered.
 Unfortunately, these precious areas are under considerable threat; even as new species are discovered, others slide into extinction before our eyes.

 Extensive logging and rubber exploration are responsible for deforestation on a massive scale.
 An area the size of a small country is destroyed every year.
 In addition to providing habitat for uncounted species the Amazon is capable of absorbing a huge amount of carbon dioxide, which is essential in controlling the world’s rising climate.
 The Brazilian government is often unable to regulate logging practices, as many logging operations are unofficial and difficult to detect in the rainforest’s vast reaches.

 However, Brazil has been successful in creating several protected areas.
 As of today, the country has thirty-five national parks, twenty-three biological reserves, six ecological reserves, and twenty-one ecological stations.

-Food in Brazil is also as varied as its wide topography.
 The cuisine of the Southeast is the most well known, as that region houses the major cities of Sao Paulo and Rio de Janeiro.
 Comida mineira is world famous; it consist of a combination of rice and beans, chorico sausage, corn, and queijo de minas, an excellent fresh cheese.
 Polenta and fried bananas also come from this region.